 Emunctory is a fancy term naturopaths use when referring to an organ of elimination.
 These organs which include skin, lungs, liver, small and large intestines and kidneys, help us get rid of toxins that accumulate from the environment and food, as well as, hormones and metabolites.
 When they are overburdened or not functioning properly, we may become fatigued or have headaches, skin problems and a whole host of other health conditions.
 Making sure that these organs are functioning optimally is one of the basis of naturopathic medicine.
 In essence, illness tends to result from the inefficient removal of waste products.
+Thats why having a quarterly or yearly detoxification routine is essential for a healthy life.
 Here are some of the ways that we can keep our emunctories operating effectively to ensure great health.

 The skin is actually our largest body organ system covering a surface area of approximately 2 sq meters and weighing an average of 4 kilograms.
 It detoxifies waste products through the sweat and oil glands.
 Unfortunately, the skin often bears the brunt when other detoxifying organs such as the liver become overtaxed showing up as acne and eczema.
 One of the best ways to enhance skin detoxification is sweating.
 To achieve the maximum benefit from sweating, it is recommended to use a sauna for 30-60 minutes 3-5 days a week.
 Sauna is not recommended for everyone particularly those with heart conditions or who may be pregnant so it is best to consult with your physician first.